preactjs/preact-www/content/en/blog/preact-x.md

 in Preact X without breaking changes, some of the things we had in mind:

 - Using a backing VNode structure to reduce GC, by doing this we'd only use the result of `h()` to update our backing-node.
-- Reconciler performance, adding fast paths for mounting/...
+- Reconciler performance, to allow optimized paths for mounting/unmounting/etc
 - Some changes like removing `px` suffixing, `forwardRef` and breaking IE11 support.
 - Keeping ref in props.
 - Addressing event/child diffing bugs.